felipetovarhenao/bell-tutorials/public/markdown/06_functions.md

 ### Positional Arguments

-Arguments are provided in the order the function expects:
+Arguments are provided in the order the function expects.
+This requires knowing the order of arguments of the function:

 #### Example: